 Aquatic House and Orchid Collection

-At the entry of the Aquatic House is a paludarium that displays tree ferns, mosses, orchids, and an epiphyte-covered tree that stands above exposed rockwork, while waterfalls cascade into the six-foot-deep pool.
-A second pool displays plants in a naturalistic bog environment.
-Its emphasis is on demonstrating the range of physical adaptations plants have made to live in, on, and near water.
+At the entry of the Aquatic House is a paludarium whose terrestrial components feature a variety of plants including ferns, mosses, aroids, and orchids, while waterfalls cascade into a six-foot-deep pool that displays both submerged and emergent aquatic plants.
+A second, larger pool features a variety of aquatic plants and trees as well as a naturalistic bog display.
+These wet-environment plantings highlight a range of physical adaptations plants have made to live in, on, and near water.